SweetysimA/Sharing-Books/README.md

 ## 3. Designing:

-<strong>i.</strong> Desinging the architecture and user interface for sharing books.
+<strong>i.</strong> Designing the architecture and user interface for the identified features in the current iteration.

+<strong>ii.</strong> Ensure that the design allows for future enhancements and integration with additional features.

 ![Books](https://github.com/SweetysimA/Sharing-Books/assets/154395785/35997fc3-3d98-4cef-896b-55f25cb3b201)

 ## 4. Implementation:
- Developing the functionalities outlined in the design phase.
+ <strong>i.</strong> Developing the functionalities outlined in the design phase.
+  <strong>ii.</strong> Following coding standards and best practices to maintain code quality.

 ## 5. Testing:
  Various levels, including unit testing, integration testing, and system testing.